DennisLeb/DennisLeb/README.md

 # Welcome! ✌️

-## My name's Dennis and right now, I'm learning how to programm in C 🖥️
+## My name's Dennis and right now, I'm learning how to program in C 🖥️

 My main method of learning is through programming literature 📖.
 It's what works best for me.